 COVID-19 viral test

 There are two types of viral tests, known as diagnostic tests.
-UPMC uses the molecular test, which checks for the coronavirus’ genetic material.
-The antigen test detects specific proteins on the virus’ surface.
+UPMC uses the molecular test, also known as the Nucleic Acid Amplification Test (NAAT), which checks for the coronavirus’ genetic material.
+The other diagnostic test, known as the antigen test detects specific proteins on the virus’ surface.

 At UPMC, the viral test for the coronavirus involves a “nasopharyngeal” swab.
 The health care worker inserts a thin device into the nasal cavity to collect a sample from the back of the nose and throat.
 Samples can be collected from other sites, such as the throat or saliva, but UPMC uses the nasopharyngeal swabs.

 The collected samples are then sent to a laboratory to be checked for coronavirus.
-Most results are available within 2 to 4 days.
+Most results are available within two to four days.